This post may contain affiliate links.

 Water

-Natural water sources are plentiful in the White Mountains although you may need to descend to them from ridgelines along side trails if you run short.
-In any case, carry a detailed topographic map with you and don’t rely on the overview map provided with this trip description to find water sources.
+Natural water sources are plentiful in the White Mountains although you may need to descend to them from ridgelines on side trails if you run short.
+In any case, carry a detailed topographic map with you, and don’t rely on the overview map provided with this trip description to find water sources.

 The Appalachian Mountain Clubs Huts are taking reservation in 2023.
 Contact the AMC for reservations and information at outdoors.org.
 (Note: You don't have to stay in their facilities when hiking in the White Mountains.)
 All Randolph Mountain Club Cabins have reopened for 2023 on a first-come-first-serve basis.